777arc/textbook/content/iq_files.rst

 A big mistake is to forget to tell np.fromfile() the file format.
 Binary files don't include any information about their format.
 By default, np.fromfile() assumes it is reading in an array of float64s.

 Most other languages have methods to read in binary files, e.g., in MATLAB you can use fread().
+For visually analyzing an RF file see the section below.

 For those who have a PlutoSDR, the below code will grab a set of samples from the Pluto and save them to a file.
 It tunes the Pluto to 751 MHz, an LTE signal in the US, and it uses a sample rate of 5 MHz.
 For a longer collect you will want to call :code:`sdr.rx()` multiple times and concatenate all the sample batches together.